-4.0 ARGUMENTS/CONCLUSIONS
+4.0 CONCLUSIONS

-4.1 Section 349 of the Gambling Act 2005 requires all licensing authorities to prepare and publish a statement of principles that they propose to apply in exercising their functions under the Act during the three-year period to which the policy applies.
+4.1 Section 349 of the Gambling Act 2005 requires all licensing authorities to prepare and publish a Statement of Principles for Licensing that they propose to apply in exercising their functions under the 2005 Act during the three-year period to which the policy applies.

-- 4.2 Guidance to Licensing Authorities, issued by the Gambling Commission and regulations made under the Act specify the scope and content of the statement of principles. - 4.3 The attached revised Statement of Principles at Appendix 1 is in line with those requirements. - 4.4 The Statement of Principles will be made available to the public on the Council website, at each of the district libraries and in the reception area of the Council offices in line with the requirements of paragraphs 3.9 and 3.10 of the report.
+- 4.2 Regulations and guidance to Licensing Authorities, issued by the Gambling Commission specifies the scope and content of the Statement of Principles for Licensing. - 4.3 The attached draft Statement of Principles for Licensing at Appendix 1 is in line with these requirements. - 4.4 Failure to approve a revised policy before 31 January 2016 will result in the inability to determine applications under the 2005 Act until such time as a policy is approved and published.